chrissiegman/ruby-practice-repo/README.md

 # ruby-scripts

-This is a ruby experimentation repo.
+This is a ruby practice and experimentation repo.